What are Apprenticeships?

 Some employers will pay Apprentices more than the National Minimum Wage.

-What different levels of Apprenticeship are there?
+What Apprenticeships are there?

-an Advanced (Level 3) Apprenticeship [Equivalent to 2 A Level passes].
++ An Advanced (Level 3) Apprenticeship [Equivalent to 2 A Level passes].

-a Degree (Levels 6 and 7) Apprenticeship [Equivalent to a Bachelor’s or Master’s Degree]
++ A Degree (Levels 6 and 7) Apprenticeship [Equivalent to a Bachelor’s or Master’s Degree]

 What Apprenticeship opportunities are available now?